 Aladin Mess’ extensive menu ranges from Indian curries to barbequed meat.
 Located right in the heart of the city, this eatery serves up fragrant basmati rice, heavenly naan bread and crispy poppadoms.
 You can also expect a variety of curries with both meat and seafood options.
 Be sure to try their crispy naan and the brisket masala, a great mix of spices to comfort your tummy after a long day of walking.

-Warung Malang is the ideal eatery for Muslim travellers who wish to sample legit Indonesian food.
+Warung Malang is the ideal eatery for Muslims who wish to sample legit Indonesian food.
 They ensure that diners leave feeling very contented with their generous portions.
 You can peruse through the counter display of Indonesian dishes such as nasi goreng and chicken satay with peanut sauce.

-This successful chain of kebab stores serves up warm kebabs to the delight of both local customers and Muslim travellers alike.
+This successful chain of kebab stores serves up warm kebabs to the delight of all diners.
 Aside from a choice of chicken or lamb for your kebabs, you will be torn as to which dressing to choose as Ebeneezer’s offers 12 different kinds to suit the palate of every customer!

 Diners can also find Indian and Western food here such as curries, pizzas, biryanis, fish and chips, and salads.